syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Appearance/How-to-Change-the-Look-of-a-Cells-Border.md

 documentation: ug
 ---

-# How to Change the Look of a Cell's Border
+# How to change the look of a cell's border

-## Introduction

 Use the Borders property of [GridStyleInfo](/windowsforms/Grid/Cell-Style-Architecture#gridstyleinfo-class-overview) to change the style and the appearance of the grid cells border.
 Each border side of the cell can be configured individually with GridBorder value.
 There is a BorderMargins property to control margins on all four sides.